TheQooseGoose/TheQooseGoose/README.md

 - Parent weapon class (stores the main logic), child classes inherit the logic and use their own variables such as "damage," "magazineCapacity," and "RPS."
 Each weapon can behave differently just by changing variables.
 - Completed separate paths to handle different behavior between full-auto, semi-auto, and bolt-action weapons.
 - Spawning projectiles when the player *has* ammo
-- Projectiles travel where the player is looking (if we disregard bullet-drop), regardless of using first-person or third-person camera.
+- Projectiles travel where the player is looking (if we disregard bullet drop), regardless of using first-person or third-person camera.
 - Replicated projectiles.
 (Fixed issue where client would watch the host fire two bullets in two different directions).
 - Animation montages (weapon recoil) when firing and not out of ammo.
 Different montage for different positions.
 Ex: Prone firing vs. Stand firing
-- AI dealt damage based on the struck bone in the skeletal mesh.
+- AI deals damage based on the struck bone in the skeletal mesh.
 Ex: A hit to a limb does half damage.
 A hit to the torso does normal damage.
 A hit to the head deals double damage.
 - Prevent the player from discarding a full magazine.
 When discarding a non-empty magazine, the ammo is wasted.
 - Updated animation montage section (weapon recoil animations): Uses fewer branches, is less clunky, and less complex.